jcalpickard/jcalpickard.github.io/_compost/panpneumatics.md

 Efforts to engage multiple agencies on their own terms, while also finding ways to translate and coordinate between them.
 This may involve boundary-crossing and code-switching, as well as the creation of hybrid entities and "partial connections."
 Panpneumatics is not about collapsing multiplicity into unity, but cultivating an art of living and thinking in a [[pluriverse]].
 It means being attentive to the many voices, forces, and flows that animate a situation, while experimenting with techniques for channeling and composing them towards novel ends.

-A panpneumatic sensibility pushes us to grapple with multiple stakeholders, knowledges, and value systems, while seeking creative ways to "gather the spirits" around shared matters of concern.
+In short, a panpneumatic sensibility pushes us to grapple with multiple stakeholders, knowledges, and value systems, while seeking creative ways to "gather the spirits" around shared matters of concern.